 In addition, research reveals that inflammation is a major culprit.
 A recent study showed a 15% reduction in cardiac events in persons taking an anti-inflammatory medicine.

 That is why the blood testing outlined at the end has a number of tests for inflammation–both in the blood and of cholesterol.

 The inflammation of a subset of cholesterol, LDL cholesterol, turns into a “foam cell” which is the main problem in the development of heart disease.
 Of note, statins (the most common first line treatment for a high LDL cholesterol) have anti-inflammatory effects.
 The best way to treat for oxidized LDL is to measure LP (a)–a degenerative form of cholesterol.

-We now look at a much more complex picture of cholesterol and lipids (fats or triglycerides), and newer risk factors, in the blood to give a more sophisticated and predictive picture of your cardiovascular health or risk:
+We now look at a much more sophisticated picture of inflammation interacting with the subsets of cholesterol and lipids (fats or triglycerides), and newer risk factors in the blood to give a more sophisticated and predictive picture of your cardiovascular health or risk:

 - Cholesterol- is a participant, not the cause of cardiovascular disease.

 - HDL – the [good] lipoprotein that carries cholesterol away from the heart back to the liver.
 The higher the more protective.